Abobos/Cab-Search-APIs/README.md

   ##### N.B

   - Your JWT_KEY can be any string value e.g "secret",
+  - Your DATABASE_URL_DEV should be your connection string,
+  - Your EMAIL should be your email for authenticating node mailer,
-  - Your CLOUDINARY_URL should be the URL specified in your cloudinary account.
-It contains your cloud_name, api_key, and api_secret.
+  - Your EMAIL_PASSWORD should be your password to the email for authenticating node mailer

 * Open terminal
-* Run `npm install`
+* Run `npm install` or `yarn install`

 ### Running the app

-- Run `npm run dev:start`
+- Run `npm run start:dev` or `yarn start:dev`

 ### Running the tests

-- Run `npm test`
+- Run `npm test-dev` or `yarn test-dev`

-### Acknowledgments

-- I learnt how to document my api [here](https://blog.cloudboost.io/adding-swagger-to-existing-node-js-project-92a6624b855b)